 Financial support from Volkswagen Foundation Project "Europe's Global Linkages and the Impact of the Financial Crisis: Policies for Sustainable Trade, Capital Flows, and Migration" is acknowledged.
-We would like to thank participants in the Lunchtime Seminar in International Economics in Kiel as well and the 2015 SMYE, AEL, and VfS conferences for helpful comments, and in particular Toman Barsbai, Holger Görg, Gordon Hanson, Nicolas Keller, Magnus Lodefalk, Thierry Mayer, Rainer Thiele, the editor, and two anonymous referees.
+We would like to thank participants in the Lunchtime Seminar in International Economics in Kiel as well and the 2015 SMYE, AEL, and VfS conferences for helpful comments, and in particular Toman Barsbai, Holger Görg, Gordon Hanson, Nicolas Keller, Magnus Lodefalk, Thierry Mayer, and Rainer Thiele.
 The usual disclaimer applies.